This program qualifies for up to $8,000 in tuition assistance.

 - See image details clearly.

 Applicants for the program will be considered in the following order:

 - Qualified residents of the district and residents of districts engaged in cooperative agreements who submit a Radiologic Technology application by January 31 of the year they plan to enroll in the program.

 - Qualified nonresidents who submit a Radiologic Technology application by January 31.

-- Points for various criteria will be given according to the chart below.
-Students will also be required to meet the current minimum standards for admission.
+Point criteria are assigned values in accordance with the chart below.
+Students are also required to meet the current minimum standards for admission.

-(The BIO, MTH and MRT-110 must have been completed no longer than 5 years prior to the program admission deadline.)
+(The BIO, MTH, MRT-110, and ACT/SAT must have been completed no longer than 5 years prior to the program admission deadline.)

 BIO-180 and BIO-181